-This sweet potato slab pie is a great comfortable harvest fall dessert.
-It’s big enough to serve a crowd and great for fall spice lovers.
+This Southern sweet potato pie is a great harvest fall dessert.
+It’s a slab pie, so it’s big enough to serve a crowd and great for fall spice lovers.

 Sweet potatoes bring back memories of my grandmother’s skillet sugar potatoes.
 They were crisply fried in cast iron skillet and then covered with a yummy sugar glaze.
 Beyond amazing!